Jim Chanos: Luckin Coffee

 Chanos took and closed a short position on Luckin Coffee Inc. in 2020 on the advice of fellow short-seller Carson Block of Muddy Waters Research.
 The stock dropped 70% in April 2020 after the company disclosed in a securities filing that its chief operating officer had fabricated about 2.2 billion yuan ($310 million) of reported 2019 sales.
-Chanos remarked on CNBC, “How many times do investors have to be burned in these companies that are just too good to be true?
-Growing 40% to 50% a year, with all kinds of odd transactions with affiliates.”
+Chanos remarked on CNBC, "How many times do investors have to be burned in these companies that are just too good to be true?
+Growing 40% to 50% a year with all kinds of odd transactions with affiliates."

 Wirecard AG

 Chanos took and closed a short position on Wirecard AG.
-Wirecard AG stock dropped about 96% in June 2020 after the company's auditor EY disclosed that the company was missing about $2.1 billion.
+Wirecard AG's stock dropped about 96% in June 2020 after its auditor, EY, disclosed that it was missing about $2.1 billion.
 Wirecard announced that the $2.1 billion (€1.9 billion) likely doesn't exist.
 On Bloomberg, Chanos said that he believes that "Wirecard was never profitable."

 The Hertz Corporation

 Chanos took and closed a short position on The Hertz Corporation.
-Chanos covered his short position prior to the Hertz bankruptcy.
+Chanos covered his short position before the Hertz bankruptcy.
 Chanos remarked about his closed short position on Hertz that he did not believe it would survive the next recession.

 Beyond Meat

 Chanos holds a short position against Beyond Meat.
 Chanos remarked on a Financial Times article, "'Beyond Meat' still trades at 10 times revenues.
 This is a company that's still priced for perfection here.
-The market trades at 2.5 times revenue and successful consumer companies trade at 4 times revenue."
+The market trades at 2.5 times revenue, and successful consumer companies trade at 4 times revenue."
 Chanos remarked further, stating "Beyond Meat has ceased to be a growth company".
-The stock was down 54% since its IPO as of July 2022 as investor concerns regarding increasing pressure on Beyond Meat's margins as mentioned in the Financial Times article by Arun Sundaram, an analyst at CFRA.
+The stock was down 54% since its IPO as of July 2022, amid investor concerns about increasing pressure on Beyond Meat's margins.